SalvoLunar/maynooth-fc-hugo/site/content/_index.md

-  The Club have drawn up a Code of Principles & Best Practice document to outline what we regard as best practice for our club and we invite everyone to become familiar with these principles.
+  The Club have drawn up a Code of Principles & Best Practice document to outline what we regard as best practice for our club.
+We invite everyone to become familiar with these principles.